epfl-ada/ada-2024-project-awesometeam2024/README.md

     - How has **_runtime_** changed along the years and how it correlates with revenue?

 **Output model** \
-Gathering answers from the previous questions, this helps us choose one model for predicting the film success based on box office revenue.
+Gathering answers from the previous questions, this helps us choose one model for predicting the film success (on box office revenue).
 Nevertheless, we still have to choose the best one.
 - Can we predict a new film’s success based on its genre, language, runtime, and cast?
 - Which model is the best ?

-Comparing the actual and predicted box office results, it could provide insight into the key factors that influence financial success in the film industry
+Comparing the actual and predicted success results, it could provide insight into the key factors that influence financial success in the film industry

 ## Proposed Additional Datasets